Trump EPA finalizes 2020 biofuel rule, corn lobby objects

 Renewable fuel credits were little changed following the news.
 D6 credits for 2019 traded at 12.50 cents each on Thursday.

-Reporting by Stephanie Kelly; additional reporting by PJ Huffstutter; Editing by Chizu Nomiyama, David Evans and Dan Grebler
+Reporting by Stephanie Kelly; additional reporting by PJ Huffstutter; Editing by Chizu Nomiyama, David Evans, Dan Grebler and David Gregorio